 This evaluation may include the targeted use of amino acid supplements, which your body uses to create neurotransmitters naturally, a process called nutritional neuromodulation.

-To explore the benefits that integrative psychiatry can have on your mental health and well-being, call The Blend Institute or use the online booking tool to set up your appointment.
+To explore the benefits that integrative psychiatry can have on your mental health and well-being, call The Blend Institute to set up your appointment.